34th Expeditionary Bomb Squadron B-1B Lancer supports Bomber Task Force 25-1 mission

-A U.S. Air Force B-1B Lancer attached to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D, prepares and launches to support a Bomber Task Force 25-1 training mission at Andersen Air Force Base, Guam, Jan.
+U.S. Air Force Maj.
+Dmitry Ramirez, 34th Expeditionary Bomb Squadron weapon systems officer, briefs aircrew prior to a mission in support of Bomber Task Force 25-1, at Andersen Air Force Base, Jan.
 31, 2025.
-Bomber training missions demonstrate the credibility of U.S. forces to address a complex and uncertain security environment.
-(U.S. Air Force video by Tech.
-Sgt.
-Robert M. Trujillo)
+Bomber Task Force missions demonstrate lethality and interoperability in support of a free and open Indo-Pacific.
+(U.S. Air Force photos by Airman 1st Class Alec Carlberg)

 |Date Taken: